 Sometimes you have an urge to hit the road and take a euphoric drive to the lap of nature.
 We too get this kind of rush sometimes which coerces us to head out to somewhere new and delve into the world of exploration.
 This time we decided to take a road trip across countries.
-Thus, we planned to take a road trip to Canada from Philadelphia.
+Thus, we planned the ultimate USA to Canada road trip.
 The joy of riding across different countries can’t match.
 We had 5 days with us and wanted to make the most of it.

 The itinerary was very flexible.
 We wanted to take it as it comes.